 - 1. Provide for the appropriate location and development of wireless facilities to serve the tourists, residents and businesses of the City; - 2.
 Minimize adverse visual effects of wireless facilities through careful design, siting and vegetative screening; - 3.
-Avoid potential damage to adjacent properties from structure failure through engineering and careful siting of wireless support structures; and

-Maximize use of any new or existing wireless support structure by encouraging collocation of multiple antennas on a single wireless support structure.
+Avoid potential damage to adjacent properties from structure failure through engineering and careful siting of wireless support structures; and - 4.
+Maximize use of any new or existing wireless support structure by encouraging collocation of multiple antennas on a single wireless support structure where consistent with other goals of this ordinance.

 1311.B.
 Applicability.

+- 1. Generally.
 The standards established herein shall apply to all wireless facilities not excluded in 1311.C below.
-Except for landscaping and screening review, including the security fence, the scope of Community Appearance Board review as to location, appearance and placement are preempted by this ordinance.
+Except for landscaping and screening review, including the security fence, the scope of Community Appearance Board review as to location, appearance and placement are preempted by this ordinance. - 2.
+Waivers.
+Any design or placement standards set forth herein may be waived, subject to a finding that a special exception should be granted; or a finding that an application must be granted under applicable law, and that there is no alternative that would permit the provision of services as required by law while conforming more closely to the requirements of the Code.
+In the case of any waiver, City may establish conditions so that any wireless facility conforms to the requirements of the Code as closely as possible.